Trajectory Range Visibility: Introduction

 (2) Considering the trajectories with \underline{not necessarily constant complexity}.
-Namely, assuming each trajectory as a \textit{set of vertices} s.t. a \textit{line segment} can exist between \textit{some pairs} of vertices in that set.
+Specifically, assuming each trajectory as a \textit{set of vertices} s.t. a \textit{line segment} can exist between \textit{some pairs} of vertices in that set.

 (3) The velocity of the entities \underline{are not necessarily given}.
-That is, our algorithm provides a fast query time for specifying a \textit{range} of velocities, s.t. each value on those ranges implies \textit{different (sets of) sub-trajectories}, on which two entities become mutually visible.
+We provide a fast query time for specifying a \textit{range} of velocities, s.t. each value on those ranges implies \textit{different (sets of) sub-trajectories}, on which two entities become visible.

+In Section~\ref{sec:preliminaries}, we formally define the general variant of the Trajectory Visibility problem that first appeared in~\cite{eades2020trajectory}.
+Some details regarding the techniques used in this paper will be discussed as well.
+Next, Section~\ref{sec:completlyVisTrajs} considers a crucial case of the problem, where all points in both trajectories are visible to one another.
+Illustrating the details of the latter, Section~\ref{sec:givenvelocities} solves the first version of the problem introduced in Section~\ref{subsec::ProblemDefinition}.
+On the other hand, Section~\ref{sec:arbitraryvelocity} aims to offer the solution for the general case of the problem.

+Structure-wise, the main results of this paper appear as follows: Specifically for Problem~\ref{TRGV}, Lemma~\ref{lemma:VRT} offers a solution with a small error rate of $\frac{1}{L} \leq \varepsilon$ s.t. $L$ will be defined in Subsection~\ref{subsec::ProblemDefinition}.
+On the other hand, a simplified variant of Problem~\ref{TRSP} is solved in Theorem~\ref{theorem:lineSegProb2}.
+However, Theorem~\ref{theorem:INST} would solve the general form of Problem~\ref{TRSP}.
+In order to prove Theorem~\ref{theorem:INST}, Lemma~\ref{lemma:nonSegPolyTime} and Theorem~\ref{theorem:RestrictedTRSP} before that, appear in this work as well.